citp/privacy-policy-historical/g/gr/gre/greatergiving.com.md

 Financial Transaction Handling
-Greater Giving processes credit card charges from supporters for its clients either using credit card terminals at events or using online web sites.
+Greater Giving processes credit card charges from supporters for its clients either using credit card terminals at events or using online websites.
 The following describes the handling of those charges and their deposit into client bank accounts.
 Greater Giving creates a unique merchant account with its processing partner for each client to ensure that each client's payment transactions are handled correctly.
 A few days after the credit card charges